"It's the chief's son!"

 "It's very different."
 Bella replied softly.

 Bella stared at it questioningly as she stepped out of the car.
-She knew that no one else lived here except for Charlie, if so, then could it be that...
+She knew that no one else lived here except for Charlie, if so, could it be that...

 Behind her, Bella detected a soft whistle from Luna.